dmx-systems/dmx-documentation/docs/devel.rst

 Migrations
 **********

-A //migration// is a sequence of database operations that is executed exactly once in the lifetime of a particular DMX installation.
+A *migration* is a sequence of database operations that is executed exactly once in the lifetime of a particular DMX installation.
 You as a developer are responsible for equipping your plugin with the required migrations.
 Migrations serve several purposes:

 1. Define the plugin's data model.
 That is, storing new topic type definitions and association type definitions in the database.
-E.g. a //Books// plugin might define the types //Book//, //Title//, and //Author//.
+E.g. a *Books* plugin might define the types *Book*, *Title*, and *Author*.

 2. A newer version of your plugin might extend or modify the data model defined by the previous version of your plugin.
-The migration of the updated plugin change the stored type definitions //and// transforms existing content if necessary.
+The migration of the updated plugin change the stored type definitions *and* transforms existing content if necessary.

 3. The application logic of a newer version of your plugin changes in a way it is not compatible anymore with the existing database content.
 The migration must transform the existing content then.

-So, the purpose expressed in points 2. and 3. is to make your plugin //upgradable//.
-That is, keeping existing database content //in-snyc// with the plugin logic.
-By providing the corresponding migrations you make your plugin //compatible// with the previous plugin version.
+So, the purpose expressed in points 2. and 3. is to make your plugin *upgradable*.
+That is, keeping existing database content *in-snyc* with the plugin logic.
+By providing the corresponding migrations you make your plugin *compatible* with the previous plugin version.

 The migration machinery
 =======================

 Each plugin comes with its own data model.
 For each plugin DMX keeps track what data model version is currently installed.
 It does so by storing the version of the installed data model in the database as well.
 The data model version is an integer number that starts at 0 and is increased consecutively: 0, 1, 2, and so on.
 Each version number (except 0) corresponds with a particular migration.
-The migration with number //n// is responsible for transforming the database content from version //n-1// to version //n//.
+The migration with number *n* is responsible for transforming the database content from version *n-1* to version *n*.

 You as the developer know 2 things about your plugin: a) Which plugin version relies on which data model version, and b) How to transform the database content in order to advance from a given data model version to the next.
 So, when you ship your plugin you must equip it with 2 things: